-If you have information that does not fit into a form field, then you may use one or more supplementary pages.
+If you have information that does not fit into a form field, you may use one or more supplementary pages.
 Supplementary pages should also be used if you would like to include important information that does not fit any of the standard fields.
 Include this information on a separate page and do not embed the page into the PDF form file.
-Make sure that every separate sheet of paper is labeled with the Site Number and field date.
+Make sure that every separate page is labeled with the State Site Number and field date.